M-Faried/pipelines/README.md

 - When you set the **PassThrough** to true and the input triggered process returns a valid result.
 The received input will be sent first to the following steps then the new result.

+- When using buffered channels don't use **pipeline.WaitTillDone()** unless you have a finite number of data and you flush the data in the buffer regularly.
+Other wise wait till done will stall your application.

 - Again, you can set both time triggered and input triggered processes for the buffer step and they will be both be executed by their triggeres.

 ## Pipeline